Accelerometer Cabling

 - Long distance between sensor and instrument

-shield of the sensor cable.
-The result are voltage drops which will be
+through the shield of the sensor cable.
+The result are voltage drops

-added as an error component to the sensor signal at the input of the
+which will be added as an error component to the sensor signal at the

-instrument.
-Typically, these error signals have strong frequency
+input of the instrument.
+Typically, these error signals have strong

-components at 50 or 100 Hz or, in the presence of pulsed drives, also
+frequency components at 50 or 100 Hz or, in the presence of pulsed

-at higher frequencies.
-For this reason the current path between the
+drives, also at higher frequencies.
+For this reason the current path

-sensor mounting location and the instrument should be interrupted.
+between the sensor mounting location and the instrument should be

-cannot be avoided completely.
-The transducer, a preamplifier (if
+grounding cannot be avoided completely.
+The transducer, a preamplifier

 potential.
 The only connection to ground / earth potential is made at